 Though Hawaii was officially named a state in August of the previous year, the 50th star did not appear on the American flag until it was ceremoniously added on July 4th, 1960.

 Koko the gorilla is best known for learning to communicate using modified American Sign Language.
-She was born on July 4, 1971, and was loved and admired by scientists and zoo-goers in and outside of Woodside, California, where she lived, and even adopted (and apparently named) a pet kitten.
+She was born on July 4, 1971, and was loved and admired by scientists and zoo-goers in and outside of Woodside, California, where she lived; she even adopted a pet kitten.
 Koko represented significant advancements in the way we study the behaviors of primates.
 She died in 2018, just before her 47th birthday.

-Oh the trees, fluffy clouds, poofy hair, and the “happy accident!”-loving Bob Ross had his final episode of The Joy of Painting air on May 17, 1994.
+Bob Ross, best known for his fluffy clouds, happy trees, and poofy hair, had his final episode of The Joy of Painting air on May 17, 1994.
 A little more than a year later, he died of lymphoma on July 4, 1995.